Posted on April 16, 2015 and last updated on August 30, 2025

 • Sights: Muscongus Bay, seaside ledge, interesting geological formation

 For a small preserve, quiet, out-of-the-way Bass Rock Preserve offers a lot of beauty.
-Two short forested loops — a quick side trail — bring you to the shores of wide Muscongus Bay.
-The shore is ledgy — so good for taking in some sun.
+Two short forested loops — and a quick side trail (that you can skip) — bring you to the shores of wide Muscongus Bay.
+The shore is ledgy — so good for taking in some sun, the sounds, and the sights.
 Someone had also strung up a simple swing when I visited, so you could glide over stone and sea edge.
-The preserve also includes an interesting well-like rock, “a geologic mystery, a 2-ft by 2.5-ft-round, 4-ft-deep hole” in the bedrock off the main trail.
+The preserve includes an interesting well-like rock, “a geologic mystery, a 2-ft by 2.5-ft-round, 4-ft-deep hole” in the bedrock off the main trail.

 Directions: Take Route 32 to Round Pond.
 At the Granite Hall Store, take the north fork (to the left of the store), which is Back Shore Road.
 The preserve is about 1.1 miles on the right.
-Trail head starts at the kiosk.
+There’s room for about two cars in the small lot.

 Let me know if you have any trail updates or corrections!